Japanese Public Key Infrastructure (JPKI)

 3.1.
 Service Introduction Method

 3.1.
-1 Becoming a Service Provider
+1. Becoming a Service Provider

 3.1.2.
 Method of becoming a platform operator

-When using the Japanese Public Key Infrastructure, the electronic certification, which confirms the validity of the private sector itself with the J-LIS, needs to establish a signature verification facility and become a "platform business operator (hereinafter referred to as a" PF business operator ")" after receiving approval from the competent minister based on the Public Personal Authentication Act.
+When using a Japanese Public Key Infrastructure, a electronic certification that personally verifies the validity of the private sector with the J-LIS needs to develop signature verification equipment and become a "platform operator" (hereinafter referred to as a "PF operator") by obtaining the approval of the competent minister based on the Public Personal Authentication Act.

 3.2.
 Procedures for becoming a platform operator

-See "c.
-Certification Procedures" on pages 39 to 41 for an overview of the procedures.
+See "C. Certification Procedures" on pages 39 to 41 for an overview of the procedures.

 3.2.1.
-Obtaining Technical Specifications, etc.
+Obtaining Technical Specifications

 3.2.
-2. Competent Minister Certification Procedures
+2. Competent Minister Approval Procedures

 3. 2.3.
-Getting Ready for Production
+Production Ready

 3. 3.
-Japanese Public Key Infrastructure Fee
+Japanese Public Key Infrastructure Charges

 * 8 The CRL method will be permanently free of charge, and the OCSP responder method will be free of charge for three years for the time being.